eoniclabs/MethodCache/docs/performance/PERFORMANCE_IMPROVEMENT_PLAN.md

 ## Executive Summary

-Performance profiling revealed that `MethodCacheSourceGen_Hit` benchmark performs at **199µs**, which is **30-60x slower** than competing frameworks (3-7µs).
+Performance profiling revealed that `MethodCache_SourceGen_Hit` benchmark performs at **199µs**, which is **30-60x slower** than competing frameworks (3-7µs).
 Analysis identified multiple critical bottlenecks in the execution path, with the most significant being:

 1. **Sync-over-async pattern** (50-100µs overhead)
 2. **Global lock contention** on LRU tracking (20-40µs overhead)